 Pioneers began travel in spring, needing to reach their destination by fall--before the first snow.
 They traveled some 2,000 miles (3,200 km) through prairies, mountains and deserts, home to Native Americans and buffalo herds.

 The average speed for ox-drawn wagons was 2 MPH (3.2 km/h) over level ground, and a good day's travel was 15-20 miles (24-32 km).
 A typical day might be 12-15 miles (19-24 km).
 But in mountains late in the trip progress might be measured in yards (meters) up or down across rocks.
-Able-bodied adults and older children typically walked nearby to ease the burden on animals.
+Able-bodied adults and older children typically walked nearby the entire distance to ease the burden on animals.
 (The journey was 4-5 million steps.)